 Audio Cutting In and Out

 There can also be problems with interference which tend to cause the audio to cut in and out.
 A quick fix to this problem is to shorten the connecting wire, but if the TV and power source aren’t close to each other, this may not be an option.
-In addition to audio that cuts in and out, there can also be problems with latency.

 Lip Sync or Audio Delay

-Audio delay and lip-sync issues can be caused by a few things, including having too many devices connected at once.
-If these solutions don’t work, some of the fixes included in this article on the lag between soundbars and TVs might help as well.
+Alternatively, if these solutions don’t work, some of the fixes included in this article on the lag between soundbars and TVs might help as well.